Dealing with the passing of a loved one can be stressful. Dealing with wills and probate court can make this time even more difficult.

 Next, you’ll want to file a petition for probate.
 You’ll be looking to have the will admitted into probate and have an estate executor assigned.
 The petition should include:

-Following the filing of a petition for probate and the hearing, the court will issue Letters of Authority to the executor.
+Following filing a petition for probate and the hearing, the court will issue Letters of Authority to the executor.
 These will enable the executor to properly administer the estate by giving them access to a list of the decedent’s assets.

 Not necessarily.

-Another reason some estates won’t require court supervision and formal probate in Ohio would be if the value of the estate is under $35,000 or the value of the probate estate is $100,000 or less.
+Another reason some estates won’t require court supervision and formal probate in Ohio would be if the estate’s value is under $35,000 or the value of the probate estate is $100,000 or less.
 Should the whole estate go to a surviving spouse, then a “summary probate” can be applied, which would only involve completing some forms and waiting a certain amount of time before distributing the assets.

 In Ohio, costs are usually made up of a combination of filing fees, attorney fees, and executor fees.
 The filing fee for probate of a will is typically around $100.